emqx/emqx-docs/en_US/durability/durability_introduction.md

 However, there are some drawbacks:

 - Session data is lost when the EMQX node hosting the session stops or restarts.
-- Undelivered messages are stored in the session's memory queue, increasing memory footprint of the broker.
+- Undelivered messages are stored in the session's memory queue, increasing the memory footprint of EMQX.
 - EMQX imposes a limit on the size of the memory queue to prevent memory exhaustion.
-New messages are discarded when this limit is reached, leading to potential loss of undelivered messages.
+New messages are discarded when this limit is reached, potentially losing undelivered messages.

 #### Durable Sessions

 Introduced in EMQX v5.7.0, the durable session implementation stores session state and messages routed to the durable sessions on disk.
-This feature is disabled by default and can be enabled by setting the `durable_sessions.enable` configuration parameter to `true`.
+This feature is disabled by default and can be enabled by setting the `durable_sessions.enable` configuration parameter to be `true`.

 When a durable session subscribes to a topic filter, EMQX marks the topics matching that filter as "durable."
 This ensures that, in addition to routing MQTT PUBLISH messages from these topics to regular sessions, the broker also saves these messages to durable storage called `messages`.